Radially polarized synchrotron from galaxy-cluster virial shocks: Discussion

 \section{Discussion}

-Figures \ref{fig:nuIh} and \ref{fig:nuIhTauRes}, along with the corresponding control samples and TS-tests, show a significant, $3\sigma$--$4\sigma$ excess of radially-polarized radio emission around massive high-latitude clusters, originating from the very same $\tau\simeq 2.4$ scaled cluster-radii of previously identified virial-shock signals (\emph{cf.} Fig.~\ref{fig:summary}).
-The results are consistent with the high degree of radial confinement (Fig.~\ref{fig:nuIhTauRes}), negligible Faraday rotation (Figs.~\ref{fig:nuIhTauRes} and \ref{fig:RM}), and strong mass dependence (Fig.~\ref{fig:LowM}), anticipated in this part of the sky for synchrotron emission from virial shock-accelerated electrons, as they gyrate in the magnetic fields induced mainly parallel to the shock front.
-A coincident excess can also be seen in total polarization, but is less significant than in the radial component alone, while the tangentially-polarized excess is noticeably weaker and can be attributed to the dispersion in magnetic field directions and the non-linear bias (see \S\ref{sec:Methods}).
+Figures \ref{fig:nuIh} and \ref{fig:nuIhTauRes}, along with the corresponding control samples and TS-tests, show a significant, $3\sigma$--$4\sigma$ local excess of radially polarized radio emission around massive high-latitude clusters, originating from the very same $\tau\simeq 2.4$ scaled cluster-radii of previously identified virial-shock signals (\emph{cf.} Fig.~\ref{fig:summary}).
+The results are consistent with the high degree of radial localization (Fig.~\ref{fig:nuIhTauRes}), negligible Faraday rotation (Figs.~\ref{fig:nuIhTauRes} and \ref{fig:RM}), and strong mass dependence (Fig.~\ref{fig:LowM}), anticipated in this part of the sky for synchrotron emission from virial shock-accelerated electrons, as they gyrate in the magnetic fields induced mainly parallel to the shock front.
+A coincident excess can also be seen in total polarization, but is less significant than in the radial component alone, while the tangentially polarized excess is noticeably weaker and can be attributed to the dispersion in magnetic field directions and the non-linear bias (see \S\ref{sec:Methods}).

 Determining the polarization fraction is difficult, as strong background fluctuations preclude a measurement of the coincident non-polarized synchrotron signal.
 However, the LWA non-polarized $\nu I_\nu(\nu\simeq73\MHz) \simeq 10^{-11}\erg\se^{-1}\cm^{-2}\sr^{-1}$ virial-shock brightness (\citep{HouEtAl23}; for $\Delta\tau=0.25$) can be extrapolated to GMIMS frequencies by assuming a flat (constant $\nu I_\nu$) spectrum, as expected from such strong shocks and consistent with inverse-Compton \citep{keshet2018evidence, reiss2018detection}, synchrotron \citep{HouEtAl23}, and SZ \citep{keshet20coincident} signals.
-This extrapolated brightness (cyan circles in Figs.~\ref{fig:nuIh} and \ref{fig:nuIhTauRes}) is comparable to the polarized signal, implying a high polarization fraction, thus also supporting indirectly a flat spectrum.
+This extrapolated brightness (cyan circles in Figs.~\ref{fig:nuIh} and \ref{fig:nuIhTauRes}) is comparable to the polarized signal, implying both a high polarization fraction and a flat spectrum, assuming that shock acceleration cannot produce any harder spectra.
 The spectrum is thought to be slightly softer than flat, thus raising the inferred polarization fraction.
-However, this fraction cannot be determined with an accuracy better than a factor of a few, as the clusters stacked in LWA and GMIMS analyses differ.
+However, this fraction cannot be determined with an accuracy better than a factor of a few, as the spectrum is not well-determined, the frequency extrapolation is substantial, and the clusters stacked in LWA and GMIMS analyses differ.